-In Maine, there are three kinds of assisted living residences that offer room and board with full-time care for dementia patients.
+In Maine, there are three kinds of assisted living residences that offer room and board with full-time care for dementia patients as of 2024.
 They are:

 1) Assisted living programs, a type of residence which provides personal care services to people in a community of apartment-style buildings.
 The apartments have their own living rooms and residents usually share a dining space.